raidensakura/modmail/.github/CONTRIBUTING.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 ## Use a Consistent Coding Style
-We use [black](https://github.com/python/black) for a unified code style.
+We use [black](https://github.com/python/black) and [ruff](https://github.com/astral-sh/ruff) for a unified code style.

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under our AGPL 3.0 license.

 ## References
 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)